Classrooms at the University of Maryland

 Oversight of Classrooms

-The Classroom Support Project was developed by the Teaching Facilities Committee (TFC), which is chaired by Terence McCann, Director of Academic Facilities in the Provost's Office.
+The Classroom Support Project was developed by the Teaching Facilities Committee (TFC).
 The TFC looks at the "big picture" issues.
-It develops policies, identifies priorities, provides guidance on funding, and solicits input annually from the Deans and other interested parties regarding future upgrade projects.
+It develops policies, identifies priorities, provides guidance on funding, and solicits input annually from the deans and other interested parties regarding future upgrade projects.